 time_total: The total connection time.
 The total connection time refers to the period of time from the time when the client sends a request to the time when the client receives the last byte from the backend server.
 Unit: seconds.

-After testing, the total connection time from clients in China (Hong Kong) to the backend service in US (Silicon Valley) is reduced, indicating lower access latency.
+Tests show that using Global Accelerator reduces the total connection time from clients in Hong Kong (China) to the backend service in the US (Silicon Valley), which lowers access latency.

-NoteThe actual acceleration performance of GA depends on your business tests.
+NoteThe actual acceleration performance of the Global Accelerator service depends on your business tests.

 (Optional) Step 6: Configure a CNAME record

-If you have a domain name, we recommend using it for your enterprise application.
-Assume your domain name is example.com.
-You can perform the following actions:
+If you have a domain name, we recommend that you use your custom domain name to provide the enterprise application service.
+For example, if your custom domain name is example.com, you can perform the following operations:

 Add a CNAME record.
-In this example, a CNAME record is added to map the domain name
+In this topic, a CNAME record is added to map the domain name

-www.example.comto the IP address of the backend service in US (Silicon Valley).
-The resolution line is set to North America_United States.
+www.example.comto the IP address of the backend service in the US (Silicon Valley), and set the resolution line to North America_United States.

-By default, Alibaba Cloud DNS is the Free Edition.
-You must upgrade to the Enterprise Ultimate Edition to intelligently return resolution results for end-users in different regions.
+The Free Edition of Alibaba Cloud DNS is used by default.
+You must upgrade to the Enterprise Ultimate Edition or Exclusive Edition to enable intelligent DNS resolution for end users in different regions.
 For instructions on how to upgrade, see Renewal.
-If you use a different DNS provider, consult its documentation.
+If you do not use Alibaba Cloud DNS, follow the instructions provided by your DNS provider.

-On the Public Zone page, find your domain name and click Settings in the Actions column.
+On the Domain Names page, find the target domain name and click Settings in the Actions column.

 Description